Loloppe/ChroMapper_BeatLeaderRatings/README.md

 ### How to install
 Download the latest release (Ratings.zip) here: https://github.com/Loloppe/ChroMapper_Ratings/releases/latest
 Extract the .zip inside your ChroMapper folder
-Your Plugins folder should now include the files: Ratings.dll, model_sleep_4LSTM_acc.onnx and model_sleep_4LSTM_speed.onnx
+Your Plugins folder should now include the files: Ratings.dll, model_sleep_bl.onnx The ChroMapper_Data\Plugins\x86_64 folder should include: onnxruntime.dll

 ### How to use